 First, the buyer authorizes a deposit to the supplier in China, by giving his bank the banking details of the supplier and the amount to be paid.
 The buyer’s US bank debits the buyer’s account, then contacts its correspondent bank in China, and authorizes them to credit the supplier’s bank account.

 The bank in China verifies the details and credits the supplier’s bank account.
-The US bank credits the same amount to its Chinise bank Nostro account, and the bank in China can see the US bank has credited its US vostro.
+The US bank credits the same amount to its Nostro account in the Chinese bank, and the bank in China can see the US bank has credited its US Vostro.
 Both banks deduct their transfer fees from the buyer’s funds.

 Correspondent Banking Fees